 - Add egg to banana mixture, stir and combine.

-- Add cooled butter and vanilla extract to banana mixture and stir well.
+- Add oil and vanilla extract to banana mixture and stir well.

-- Mix flour with salt, baking powder and cinnamon.
-Add to banana mixture and stir until dry mixture is just combined.
+- Measure flours into a medium bowl.
+Add the salt, baking powder and cinnamon.
+Mix dry ingredients with a whisk to combine, then add to banana mixture.
+Stir gently until dry mixture is just combined.

 - Spoon batter evenly into 6 muffin pan.
 Sprinkle tops with chocolate chips (if desired).